Wildflowers and Wide Open Spaces

 More than 13 million acres of tallgrass prairie once covered more than one-third of Missouri’s landscape.
 Today, less than 65,000 acres remain.
 Prairie State Park is Missouri’s largest remaining tallgrass prairie landscape.
 Four examples of tallgrass prairie within the park, East Drywood Creek, Regal, Hunkah and Tzi-sho prairies, were originally designated as natural areas.
 These have all now been combined and are included in the nearly parkwide Regal Tallgrass Prairie Natural Area designation.
 Purchased with the help of The Nature Conservancy, Prairie State Park preserves a unique and rare diversity of life.

 That diversity is represented in more than 150 birds, 25 mammals, 25 reptiles, 12 amphibians and approximately 500 species of plants, 350 being native prairie species.
 The conversion of the once-vast prairie to farmland, towns and roads has left few natural places as refuges for the plants and animals distinctive to a tallgrass prairie ecosystem.
-More than 25 rare and endangered plant and animal species have been recorded in Prairie State Park.
-Specific animals, including the southern prairie skink and several insects, are not found anywhere else in the state.
-A reintroduced bison herd of more than100 head freely graze across the landscape shaping the earth with grazed patches, trails and wallows.
-The reintroduced herd of more than 25 elk graze the western portions of the park.
+More than 25 rare and endangered plant and animal species have been recorded in Prairie State Park, some of which are not found anywhere else in the state.
+A reintroduced bison herd freely grazes across the landscape, shaping the earth with grazed patches, trails and wallows.

 Each season of the year transforms the prairie.
-Spring begins with the courtship dance of the endangered greater prairie chicken.
-Surrounding the birds is a sea of green grasses sprinkled with red, purple and cream-colored blossoms of Indian paintbrush, arrow-leaved violet and cream wild indigo.
+Spring is a sea of green grasses sprinkled with red, purple and cream-colored blossoms of Indian paintbrush, arrow-leaved violet and cream wild indigo.
 Pumpkin-colored bison calves are born in May and June.
 Summer brings a constant succession of flowers from pale purple coneflower to rattlesnake master, gayfeather and butterfly milkweed.
 Regal fritillary butterflies float from flower to flower in search of nectar, while slender glass lizards bask in the warm sunlight.
 Dickcissels, sedge wrens and Henslow’s sparrows nest among the plants.

 As temperatures rise, warm-season grasses such as big bluestem and Indian grass can grow to 8 feet tall.
-In autumn, the purple spikes of rough blazing star and several types of goldenrod and asters compete for attention.
+In autumn, the purple spikes of rough blazing star and several types of goldenrod and asters compete for attention, while downy gentian is nestled low amongst the tall grasses.
 During the winter months, Northern harriers, prairie falcons and rough-legged hawks may be spotted as they soar through the sky.
 Frost and snow frequently decorate the landscape to create silvery lights on golden grasses.

-The park’s visitor center features exhibits that interpret the tallgrass prairie, such as a diorama depicting the prairie from spring to fall, a bison exhibit and interactive activities.
+The park’s Regal Tallgrass Prairie Nature Center features exhibits that interpret the tallgrass prairie, such as a diorama depicting the prairie from spring to fall, a bison exhibit and interactive activities.
 Park naturalists conduct programs that interpret prairie life and stress the importance of preserving this rare and sweeping historic landscape.